 A pioneering K-pop soloist and dynamic performer who helped define Shinhwa's longevity while forging a distinct, R&B-influenced path of his own.

-Lee Min-woo, known on stage as M, emerged as the fiery engine of Shinhwa, one of K-pop's most enduring boy bands.
-From the group's 1998 debut, his powerful dancing and sharp vocals were a cornerstone of their energetic sound.
-Never content to rest within the group's massive success, he boldly stepped out in 2003, becoming the first Shinhwa member to launch a solo career.
-Under the moniker M, he released a series of albums that leaned heavily into sleek, contemporary R&B and provocative performance art, showcasing a side fans hadn't fully seen.
+Lee Min-woo debuted as a member of Shinhwa in 1998, providing powerful dancing and sharp vocals to the group's energetic sound.
+In 2003, he became the first Shinhwa member to launch a solo career under the moniker M. His albums leaned into sleek, contemporary R&B and provocative performance art, showcasing a side fans hadn't fully seen.
 His solo work proved that idol group members could be serious, genre-pushing artists.
-This dual identity—group pillar and solo innovator—cemented his status as a key figure in K-pop's evolution, demonstrating that a group's unity and individual expression could powerfully coexist.
+Lee maintained his role as a group pillar while innovating as a solo performer.
+He demonstrated that a group's unity and individual expression could powerfully coexist.

 1965–1980